 Explore the Origins of Beer, Coffee and Tea

 Where would the world be without coffee?
 Probably still in bed.
-Historians believe that this energizing morning staple was originally cultivated on the Arabian Peninsula, with origins pre-dating the 15th century.
+Historians believe that this energizing morning staple was originally cultivated on the Arabian Peninsula, with coffee's origins pre-dating the 15th century.
 Coffee was first popularized in the Yemeni district, and its range gradually expanded to other countries within the region including Syria, Turkey, Egypt and Persia.

 As the drink became more popular, public coffee houses known as qahveh khaneh began to appear throughout the area.
 Fans of the beverage embraced these establishments as prime places to socialize, enjoy music, play chess and learn the latest updates about current events in their community.
 Coffee houses were eventually revered as “Schools of the Wise,” and coffee itself was regaled as the beloved “wine of Araby.”
 Centuries later, coffee and coffeeshops remain as popular as ever, with modern-day latte-lovers still praising practically identical perks as coffee’s earliest fans.